stibinator/DuAEF_Duik_Docs/src/docs/keyframe-tools.md

 The additional panel is divided in three sections corresponding to the three steps of the "Kleaner " process.

-- Spatial Interpolations:
-The four leftmost buttons can be used to quickly change the tangents of several spatial keyframes at once.
+- *Spatial Interpolations*: The four leftmost buttons can be used to quickly change the tangents of several spatial keyframes at once.
 Check or uncheck the checkbox to activate or deactivate this step when you run the *Kleaner*
-- Temporal interpolation smoothing:
+- *Smart Interpolation (Temporal interpolation smoothing)*:
 Use the two leftmost buttons to tell the *Kleaner* if the first and last keyframes of the animation have to be linear or with ease.
 Check or uncheck the checkbox to activate or deactivate this step when you run the *Kleaner*
-- Remove unnecessary keyframes:
+- *Remove unnecessary keyframes*:
 Check or uncheck the checkbox to activate or deactivate this step when you run the *Kleaner*

 ## ![Copy anim Icon](img\duik-icons\copyanim-icon-r.png) Copy and Paste animation